chiahsien/CHTCollectionViewWaterfallLayout/README.md

 Limitation
 ----------
 * Only one section is supported.
+* No supplementary view and decoration view.

 License
 -------
-UIWaterfallLayout is available under the MIT license.
+UICollectionViewWaterfallLayout is available under the MIT license.
 See the LICENSE file for more info.

 Known Issue
 -----------